 Deciding when and how to hire your first employee or independent contractor depends on your business’ needs and long-term plans.
 Some companies thrive by using contractors, while others need the more permanent full-time or part-time help of an employee.

 To help you decide whether to hire, test the waters by hiring an independent contractor.
 Create a freelance contract that lasts a few months to see if you have enough work to keep them busy and determine whether they help your business grow.
 If the contractor works out well, ask if they’re willing to transition to employee status.
-If not, hire someone else for the job.
+If not, start the hiring process to find someone else for the job.